finn-no/FinniversKit/README.md

 ## Snapshot Testing

-**FinniversKit** uses [Uber's snapshot test cases](https://github.com/uber/ios-snapshot-test-case) to compare the contents of a UIView or UIViewController against a reference image.
+**FinniversKit** uses [Uber's snapshot test cases](https://github.com/uber/ios-snapshot-test-case) to compare the contents of a UIView against a reference image.

 When you run the tests **FinniversKit** will take snapshot of all the components and will look for differences.
 If a difference is caught you'll be informed in the form of a failed test.
 Running the tests locally will generate a diff between the old and the new images so you can see what caused the test to fail.